BoKajTan/Dune-Schematics-Tracker/README.md

 The Project is free for all but please note that without my Permissions youre not allowed to change the code or reupload it on any other sites

+Please note that I will try Update the app as fast as possible but after an update it can take up to 3 Weeks for the new Schematics to be added

+All credits are going to Adain from gaming.tools for the Pictures of the Schematics

 See you on Arrakis Sleepers